I've saved my deposit, but what's next?

 What is the minimum deposit required to be successful in gaining your first mortgage?

-This varies depending on the lender and mortgage type, but 5% is usually the minimum.
+This varies depending on the lender and mortgage type, but at present 15% is usually the minimum.

 What fees are there associated with getting a mortgage?